adalton/apue3/Chapter10/Readme.md

     314280 22:49:10.888064195 0 a.out (10622) > sigreturn
     ```

-    It looks like the call to `write` was uninterruptible; the kernel was
+    It looks like the call to `write` was uninterruptible; the kernel was able
-    able to trigger the execution of the signal handler only after `write`
+    to trigger the execution of the signal handler only after `write` returned.

-    returned.
+    On MacOS I see different behavior: the "signal received" message appears
+    about a second after starting the program.
+That said, examining the
+    generated file I notice that is is the correct size (1GB).
+For MacOS it
+    look like `fwrite` handles the interrupted `write` system call by using the
+    return value (and `errno`) to pick up at the point where the system call was
+    interrupted.